expo/expo/apps/expo-go/README.md

 2. Start metro in `apps/expo-go` directory

-Packager needs to run prior running the build.
+Metro needs to run prior running the build.
 If that's not the case you might get an error `A valid Firebase Project ID is required to communicate with Firebase server APIs.`.
-This is because `et android-generate-dynamic-macros` is run during the build and it needs the packager to be running.
+This is because `et android-generate-dynamic-macros` is run during the build and it needs the metro to be running.

 3. Build Expo Go

 For Android, run `./gradlew app:assembleDebug` in the `apps/expo-go/android` directory.

-4. Run packager for Native Component List
+4. Run metro for Native Component List

 - `cd apps/native-component-list`
 - `EXPO_SDK_VERSION=UNVERSIONED npx expo start --clear`